applier

 setVectorDatatype(vectordatatype, vectorname=None)[source]

-Set numpy datatype to use for rasterized vectors If vectorname given, set only for that vector
+Set numpy datatype to use for rasterized vectors.
+If vectorname given, set only for that vector.

 setVectorNull(vectornull, vectorname=None)[source]